: The wine shop is down to their last two cases of the '82 Chambolle-Musigny. Why don't you dash right down before someone snaps them up?

 - In Dragon Age: Origins, Wine is the only alcoholic beverage that should be offered as a gift to the Cool Old Lady Wynne rather than to The Alcoholic Oghren.

 - In Apollo Justice, Phoenix drinks grape juice while playing poker in the seedy back of some bar, before murder happens.
 The grape juice bottles prove crucial to the case.
+And for the record, it was grape juice in Japan.

 - Inverted in Allods Online with the quest reward item "Three Axes Port", which is a reference to a Russian brand of bum wine.
 The only thing it does is intelligence drain.